About BSS Guardian™

 What is emergency preparedness software?

-Emergency preparedness software is a digital platform that helps organizations prepare building occupants for workplace emergencies before they happen and coordinate response when they do.
-Core features include occupant training, customized response procedures by emergency type, real-time alerts, evacuation maps, and compliance reporting.
-BSS Guardian™ is one example, designed specifically for commercial buildings, schools, and corporate campuses.
+Emergency preparedness software is a digital platform that helps organizations prepare building employees for workplace emergencies before they happen and coordinate response when they do.
+Core features include employee training, customized response procedures by emergency type, real-time alerts, evacuation maps, and compliance reporting.
+BSS Guardian™ is one example, designed specifically for commercial buildings, schools, and law firms.

 How is emergency preparedness software different from a mass notification system?

-Mass notification systems push alerts to occupants during an emergency.
-Emergency preparedness software does that and also delivers the training, procedures, maps, and compliance documentation that determine whether occupants actually know what to do when the alert arrives.
+Mass notification systems push alerts to employees during an emergency.
+Emergency preparedness software does that and also delivers the training, procedures, maps, and compliance documentation that determine whether employees actually know what to do when the alert arrives.
 Notification systems tell people something is wrong; preparedness software ensures they’re trained to respond.

 Does BSS Guardian™ work on mobile devices?